Nazym-MU/Voiceletter.ai/README.md

 Voiceletter.ai is a web application built with Node.js and Express that allows users to query news articles, automatically summarize them, and manage these summaries in a database.
 It integrates external APIs for news fetching and text synthesis, enhancing the user experience by providing synthesized voice outputs of news summaries.
 It's a web version of the iOS app I developed during the nFactorial 2024 hackathon.

-## Problem Description
+## Problem Description and Solution

 Today, staying updated with the latest news is essential but it takes a lot of time to search, read, evaluate, and process it.

-## Solution

 Voiceletter.ai addresses these challenges by providing: